 MD w1 d6 | MD w1 d7 | MD w1 d19 | MD w1 d1 | MD w1 d6 |

 Bernard Hopkins (The Executioner) is a retired American professional boxer.
 He was born in Philadelphia, Pennsylvania, U.S. on January 15, 1965.
-Hopkins made his professional boxing debut at the age of 23 on October 11, 1988.
-He is a former 2-weight-class world champion.
-Hopkins turned 58 last month, on the 15th.
+Hopkins made his professional boxing debut at the age of 23, on October 11, 1988.
+He is a former two-weight-class world champion.
+He is 58 years old, and will be turning 59 in seven months and six days.
 Hopkins is a Hall of Famer.

 Total Fights | 67 |